openjdk/jdk/doc/testing.md

 The `TIMEOUT_FACTOR` is forwarded to JTReg framework itself (`-timeoutFactor`).
 Also, some test cases that programmatically wait a certain amount of time will apply this factor.
-If we run in forced compilation mode (`-Xcomp`), [RunTest.gmk](../make/RunTests.gmk) will automatically adjust this factor to compensate for the interpreter not being as fast as JITed code.
+If we run in forced compilation mode (`-Xcomp`), the build system will automatically adjust this factor to compensate for less performance.
 Defaults to 1.

 #### FAILURE_HANDLER_TIMEOUT